madrisan/romanjs/README.md

 ```

 _Note:_
-The tests can be executed by running the command `npm run test`.
+The tests can be executed by running the command `npm run test` or `npm run watch`.